 2.3.
 Future Development of Nuclear Power

 2.3.1.
 Nuclear power development strategy

-The Government has taken a series of facilitative actions to encourage nuclear new build, and industry has announced ambitions for construction of up to 16 GW by 2025.
-The first reactor is scheduled to go online in 2019.
+The Government has taken a series of facilitative actions to encourage nuclear new build, and industry has proposed investment of up to 16 GW.
+The first reactor is scheduled to go online in 2023.
 New nuclear investments will be part of the total GBP 75 billion estimated for new power generation capacity needed by 2020.
 Three consortia are currently preparing for the construction of new nuclear power plants:

 NNB Genco (NNBG) is a joint venture led by EDF.
 NNBG has plans to build up to 6.4 GW at Hinkley Point in Somerset and Sizewell in Suffolk;

 Horizon Nuclear Power, owned by Hitachi-GE Nuclear Energy Ltd, has plans to build up to 6.6 GW at Wylfa in Anglesey and Oldbury in Gloucestershire;

 NuGen is a consortium of Toshiba / Westinghouse and Iberdrola.
 NuGen has plans to build up to 3.6 GW at Moorside near Sellafield in Cumbria;

 Among the consortia, NNB has made most progress having received a development consent order (planning permission) from the Department of Energy and Climate Change in March 2013 and regulatory approval (site licence, environmental permits and Generic Design Assessment of its EPR reactor design) in late 2012.